metalmerge/RAVE/README.md

 - If you encounter a 'TypeError: `<' not supported between instances of 'str' and 'int''` error when running pyautogui, you can find a solution [here](https://stackoverflow.com/questions/76361049/how-to-fix-typeerror-not-supported-between-instances-of-str-and-int-wh/76383784#76383784).

-- For status on the interactions page, make sure to have the filter arrow point up (▴)

 ## Acknowledgments

 Special thanks to Coding 101 with Steve and Indently for their informative videos on Pyautogui.
 Also thank you